 Alliance for Responsible Science

 The prominent starting signal for the Alliance for Responsible Science was given during a festive event on June 17th, 2015.
 With the signing of a memorandum all members agree to pursue a number of objectives which reflect the integration of the Responsible Science concept in their scientific work and their institutional development.
 The partner institutions from science, society and practice enter a communication and development process together, which is to push the further development of Responsible Science.
 An overview of the current members is available here.

 Citizen science describes the engagement of people in scientific processes who are not tied to institutions in that field of science.
 Participation can range from the short-term collection of data to the intensive use of leisure time in order to delve deeper into a research topic together with scientists and/or other volunteers.
 Although many volunteer scientists do have a university degree, this is not a prerequisite for participating in research projects.
 However, it is important that scientific standards are adhered to.
 This pertains especially to transparency with regard to the data collection methodology and the open discussion of the results(GEWISS (2016): Green Paper.
 Citizen Science Strategy 2020 for Germany) .

 By means of activities such as watching butterflies, photographing landscapes or transcribing old archive documents citizens can create new knowledge and contribute actively to shaping research.

 Citizen Science Award

-The Citizen Science Award has been awarded by the Federal Ministry of Science, Research and Economy since 2015.
+The Citizen Science Award has been awarded by the Federal Ministry of Education, Science and Research since 2015.
 It distinguishes excellent achievements of citizens who participate in selected Austrian research projects during a clearly defined period of time.
 In the first year participation was reserved for schools.
 As of 2016 interested people of all age groups are invited to take part in the projects.

 By means of crowdfunding volunteers can support the development and implementation of scientific projects.
 This type of financing is also used in other sectors, e.g. in music, in film, in literature or in IT.
 A successful platform in the field of research is for example Sciencestarter.